PersonaErazed/geolocate/README.md

 | +34.6273-084.1935/ | 2015-04-01T08:04.20-05:00 |
 | +45.9031-068.1935/ | 2015-10-12T16:02.55-05:00 |

+Remarks
-The data in the table is what in the description is refered to as a _list of known location-time coordinates_.
+* The data in the table is what in the description is refered to as a _list of known location-time coordinates_.

-**There must be at least two known location-time coordinates** i.e. the beginning and end.
+* **There must be at least two known location-time coordinates** i.e. the beginning and end.
+* More known coordinates will improve the accuracy of identifing the location of each photo.
+Note with this example two point yeilds a very resonable accuracy for a standard thru hike.

-Now let us consider the photos we want to identify with a location.
+Now, let us consider the photos we want to identify with a location.